South Whittier, California

-South Whittier is an unincorporated community in Los Angeles County, California just south of the city of Whittier.
+South Whittier is an unincorporated community in Los Angeles County, California, United States, just south of the city of Whittier.
 For statistical purposes, the United States Census Bureau has defined South Whittier as a census-designated place (CDP).
 As of the 2020 census, the CDP had a total population of 56,415, down from 57,156 at the 2010 census.

 Geography

 South Whittier is located at (33.934724, -118.030800).

 According to the United States Census Bureau, the CDP has a total area of 5.3 square miles (13.8 km^{2}), over 99% of it land.

 Climate

 According to the Köppen Climate Classification system, South Whittier has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 Demographics

 South Whittier first appeared as an unincorporated place in the 1970 U.S. census as part of the Whittier census county division; and as a census designated place in the 1980 United States census.